 The local farmers here don’t just grow rice, but also tomatoes, beans, bananas, eggplant, chilies, corn, sugar cane, and water snails.
 The rice fields themselves are home to a number of aquatic species, including frogs, fish, crabs, and snails — it’s the perfect little ecosystem, and you’ll have a better understanding of how it all works together.

 After our trek, we’ll be met by our driver, who will take us back to the starting point.
-Here, you’ll be able to change out of your trekking clothes and into something for wandering street stalls of Seminyak at night.
+Here, you’ll be able to change out of your trekking clothes and into something more comfortable for wandering the street stalls of the local Bali ‘Eat Street’ at night.
 There’s no rush, though, so take a break on our large deck and watch the sun set over the rice fields before we head out in our VW Kombi limo for our feast.

 Our first stop will be a local roadside warung (café) famous for its babi guling (rotisserie-cooked suckling pig).
 Your guide will order for you a shared dish for two people and explain all that appears on the plate before you — which will have maybe five or six different elements.
 Don’t forget to buy some pork crackling!

-We’ll walk from here down a dark street to the local taxi drivers’ favourite soup kitchen, a very simple cement-block building that is home to the yummiest soto ayam (chicken noodle soup) in the area.
+We start out in what is actually a car park by day but a fantastic eating place at night that is home to the yummiest soto ayam (chicken noodle soup) in the area.
 This is one of Indonesia’s most famous national dishes.

-If you like spice (or think you do), then we can stop at a small place specialising in Japanese fusion, but with a chili challenge that goes up five levels to “inferno” with the world’s hottest chilies!
+If you like spice (or think you do), then we can stop at a small place specialising in Japanese fusion, where there’s a chili challenge that goes up five levels to “inferno” with the world’s hottest chilies!

-Or, if you need an energy boost after all that eating, how about an energy-filled dessert, Indonesian-style!
-We’ll head to a small warung that’s famous for its dessert made from a crumpet-style batter cooked in an earthenware pot over hot coals.
-Choose from the top 10 list or design your own; our favourite is chocolate, banana and cheese and it only costs about $1!
+Or, if you need an energy boost, how about an energy-filled dessert, Indonesian-style!
+You’ll see “Joss Milk” sold all over the country, which is an Indonesian energy powder you mix with milk.
+Believe it or not, it goes amazingly well with our favourite desert, which we’re going to grab at a small warung.
+This place is famous for its dessert made from a crumpet-style batter cooked in an earthenware pot over hot coals.
+Choose from the top 10 list or design your own; our favourite is Toblerone, banana, ice cream and cheese.

-Inclusions: Local English-speaking guide, bottle of water on arrival, food samples as per itinerary (one soto ayam per person, shared babi guling dish, dessert), beer or soft drink after the trek, transportation from end of trek to Eat Street.
+Inclusions: Local English-speaking guide, bottle of water on arrival, meals as per itinerary (1 soto ayam per person, shared babi guling dish, 1 dessert), beer or soft drink after the trek, VW Kombi transportation to markets and from end of trek to Eat Street.

 Exclusions: Additional food and drinks, souvenirs and items of a personal nature, tips/gratuities for your guide.